obzehn/GROMACS_hands-on_intro/GPCRs/README.md

 ## Introduction and context
 This documents will provide a brief overview of the [GPCRs](https://en.wikipedia.org/wiki/G_protein-coupled_receptor) systems given as exercise and how to set up the simulation box to get the simulations starting.

-The excercise directory contains two subdirectories, each one with a slightly different structure of the same transmembrane domain of an adhesion GPCR[^1].
-These are membrane proteins, and as such your starting configuration consists in the GPCR embedded in a mixed lipid bilayer with cholesterol and phospholipids (POPC).
+The excercise directory contains two subdirectories, each one with a slightly different structure of the same transmembrane domain of an adhesion GPCR[^1] (*stachel GPCR*).
+These are membrane-embedded proteins, and as such your starting configuration consists in the GPCR embedded in a mixed lipid bilayer with cholesterol and phospholipids (POPC).

 The individual directories of the different structures are organised as in the following